Cank256/music-app/README.md

 - PHP 8.1 >
 - Laravel: Backend framework for building the web application.
-- VueJS: Frontend framework for creating a responsive user interface.
+- InertiaJS(Vue3): A Javscript Library for creating a responsive user interface by leveraging the simplicity of VueJS Frontend framework .
 - Last.fm API: Integration with the Last.fm API to retrieve artist and album information.
 - Docker: Containerization of the application for easy deployment and scalability.
 - Git: Version control system for managing the project's source code.